core-wg/senml-spec/draft-ietf-core-senml.md

 The measurements support sending both the current value of a sensor as well as the an integrated sum.
 For many types of measurements, the sum is more useful than the current value.
+For historical reasons, the sum field is called a sum instead of integral which more accurately describes it's function.
-For example, an electrical meter that measures the energy a given computer uses will typically want to measure the cumulative amount of energy used.
+For example, an electrical
+meter that measures the energy a given computer uses will typically want to measure the cumulative amount of energy used.
 This is less prone to error than reporting the power each second and trying to have